Improve Listening Skills in English – An In-Depth and Practical Guide

 Step Two: Use the Target Language to Provide Background Knowledge

 It’s vital that you learn some topic-related vocabulary.
 For example, if you’d like to talk about the current economic situation in your participants’ country, try to predict some of the vocabulary they might use.
 Locate a good bilingual dictionary to translate key words and phrases from your mother tongue into English.
-For the topic at hand, such lexis includes unemployment, poverty, interest rate rises, rising rent, rising mortgage rates, cost of living and borrowing costs
+With regard to the talking about a country's economic situation, such lexis includes unemployment, poverty, interest rate rises, rising rent, rising mortgage rates, cost of living and borrowing costs

 Reading about the topics you’ve selected in the interviewee’s first language will ensure that the input is much more comprehensible.
 Try to read five or six articles about the current economic situation in the interviewee’s country.
 Highlight and make a note of any other topic-specific vocabulary you may not have come up with during the initial vocabulary and collocation brainstorming stage.